24/7 Emergency Service

 Recommission and balance

-Boiler fired, every radiator bled, lockshield valves balanced so the drop across each panel is 11-12°C. We hand over a flush certificate showing before/after temperatures and the chemicals used - most boiler warranties now ask for this evidence.
+Boiler fired, every radiator bled, lockshield valves balanced so the drop across each panel is 11-12°C. We hand over a flush certificate showing before/after temperatures and the chemicals used - Worcester, Vaillant, Baxi and Ideal warranties all now require this evidence.
 Total job: 5-8 hours for a typical London 3-bed.

 How Much Does a Power Flush Cost in London?